 8. I have one of the "smallest" offices in the area:

 No joke.
 It is a desk, two client chairs, and my own chair.
 Not much else.
 I am located a block from the Workers' Compensation Board, two blocks from the Hall of Justice, and three blocks from the Social Security Administration building.
 There is free parking across the street and the building is fully handicap accessible.

 9. I will tell you to find another lawyer:

 I take my relationship with my clients very personally.
 I make every effort to make a connection and work toward getting a result that is both realistic and optimal for my client's goals.
 Sometimes my assessment of the situation does not meet client expectations.
 That is O.K.
 Follow your bliss.
 If you need to talk to another lawyer, I will be happy to give you a referral.

 10. I will do my best:

 That speaks for itself.
 Win or lose.
-Any lawyer who tells you he has won every case is either less than truthful, not practiced for very long or has spent his entire career "shooting fish in a barrell" by selecting only the easiest cases.
+Any lawyer who tells you he has won every case is either less than truthful, has not practiced for very long, or has spent his entire career "shooting fish in a barrell" by selecting only the easiest cases.
 I will not make any promises other than the simple promise that I will try my best.